DORA · DORA Article 28 RoI · NIS2 · Basel III OR · FAIR-based Quantification · European-built

 Insurance Companies

-Operational risk quantification (OR module), ICT risk for DORA-in-scope insurers (Cyber module), capital adequacy context
+Operational risk quantification (OR module), ICT risk for DORA-in-scope insurers (Cyber module), third-party risk for outsourced critical functions (TPP module), capital adequacy context

 Information Security Management